coder/docs/guides/deployments/postgres.md

    kubectl create secret generic <NAME> --from-file=test=/dev/stdin
    ```

-   We recommend using this syntax, which reads credentials from the console, in
+   We recommend using the syntax provided above, which reads credentials from
-   order to avoid inadvertently storing credentials in shell history files.
+   the console, to avoid inadvertently storing credentials in shell history
+   files.

 1. Get the port number for your PostgreSQL instance: